At a glance: The Commission’s Role

 Under the Electoral Boundaries Commission Act, a BC Electoral Boundaries Commission must be appointed within one year of General Voting Day after every second provincial general election.

-The Commission may recommend up to 93 electoral districts (there are currently 87 districts in the province).
+The Commission is proposing 93 electoral districts.
+(There are currently 87 electoral districts in the province).